Interactions-Nexus/Nexus-Wiki/private.md

 cd LLL-TAO
 ```

-To start the daemon, use the path and the executable file name
+To start the daemon, use the path and the executable file name:

 ```
 ./nexus